socites/beyond/README.md

 [![Dev-Dependency Status](https://img.shields.io/david/dev/socites/beyond.svg)](https://david-dm.org/socites/beyond#info=devDependencies)

 # One Framework - Multiple technologies
-`BeyondJS` **is not** a framework that does everything, **it is** a framework that integrates powerful existing technologies to create powerful applications.
+`BeyondJS` **is not** a framework that does everything by itself, **it is** a framework that integrates powerful existing technologies to create powerful applications.
 `BeyondJS` integrates out-of-the-box, `react`, `mustache`, `require.js`, `polymer`, `less`, `socket.io`.

 # BeyondJS is evolving fast
-`BeyondJS` is evolving fast and is actually open for evaluation.
+`BeyondJS` is evolving fast and it is actually open for evaluation.
 If after evaluating `BeyondJS` you think that it can help you to build faster and better software, you can contact us, as we strongly believe that with our support you can **take advantage now** on `BeyondJS`.
 Otherwise, please stay tuned on the progress of the development of `BeyondJS` or contribute with us with the development and feedback.

 ## Mobile and Desktop